You are currently viewing How to Treat Bad Debts in Tax Calculations

 Writing off a bad debt in accounting is often a temporary measure.
 A debt written off today might be collected in the future, albeit rarely.
 Tax regulations are designed to recognise losses only when they are certain and permanent.

-Adding back the bad debt ensures that only debts which are conclusively uncollectible reduce taxable income.
+Adding back the bad debt ensures that only debts that are conclusively uncollectible reduce taxable income.

 Consistency in Income Reporting